 Here are some breeds that are very common among farmers:

 - Arbor Acre

-How to Start a Broiler Chicken Farm in Nigeria
+How to Start a Broiler Chicken Farm

-Set up or draw or a business plan
+Draw a business plan

 Every profitable business requires a plan.
 Draft and stipulate in it things like your estimated investment costs (such as cost of housing and equipment), cost of the chick to buy, cost of feeds, cost of labor, electricity, farm rental (if available), cost of medication and medication/vet services.